Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Simple, isotropic decompositions

 Note that since any simple isotropic set of $n$ elements contains members of an isotropic $(n-1)$--sequence, any simple isotropic set contains at most $11$ elements (cf. \cite[p.~179]{cd}).
-Also note that by \cite[Rem. p.~584]{cos2} any maximal simple isotropic set generates $\Num(S)$.
+If it contains $11$ elements, then they necessarily satisfy (iii) in Lemma \ref{lemma:KL}, possibly after permuting indices.
+It will follow from Proposition \ref{prop:kl+} right below (cf. the footnote) that simple isotropic sets of $11$ elements are precisely the maximal simple isotropic sets.